mirceaulinic/salt-sproxy/docs/roster.rst

 While from the CLI perspective ``salt-sproxy`` looks like it works similar to the usual ``salt`` command, in fact, they work fundamentally different.
-One of the most important differences being that ``salt`` is aware what Minions are connected to the Master, therefore it is easy to know what Minions would be matched by a certain target expression (see https://docs.saltstack.com/en/latest/topics/targeting/ for further details).
-In contrast, by definition, ``salt-sproxy`` doesn't suppose there are any (Proxy) Minions running, so it cannot possible know what Minions would be matched by an arbitrary expression.
+One of the most important differences is that ``salt`` is aware of what Minions are connected to the Master, therefore it is easy to know what Minions would be matched by a certain target expression (see https://docs.saltstack.com/en/latest/topics/targeting/ for further details).
+In contrast, by definition, ``salt-sproxy`` doesn't suppose there are any (Proxy) Minions running, so it cannot possibly know what Minions would be matched by an arbitrary expression.
 For this reasoning, we need to "help" it by providing the list of all the devices it should be aware of.
 This is done through the `Roster <https://docs.saltstack.com/en/latest/topics/ssh/roster.html>`__